Strategy and Finance

 Sam Wylie, Principal Fellow, Melbourne Business School

-Dr Sam Wylie is a Principal Fellow of the Melbourne Business School, an Associate Professor of the University of Melbourne and the founder of Windlestone Education.
-Dr Wylie’s research and consulting is focused on wealth management, banking, corporate finance, and financial crises.
+Sam Wylie is a Principal Fellow of the Melbourne Business School, an Associate Professor of the University of Melbourne and the founder of Windlestone Education.
+Sam’s research and consulting is focused on wealth management, banking, corporate finance, and financial crises.

 Sam teaches MBA courses in corporate finance & strategy, financial institutions and risk management at MBS, and is the twelve (12) times winner of the student voted best teacher award.

-Dr Wylie was an Assistant Professor at the Tuck School of Business at Dartmouth in New Hampshire from 1997-2004.
+Sam was an Assistant Professor at the Tuck School of Business at Dartmouth in New Hampshire from 1997-2004.
 He obtained his PhD from the London Business School.
-From 1986-1992, Dr Wylie was an Intelligence Officer with the Australian Security Intelligence Organisation and is married with three adult children.
+From 1986-1992, Sam was an Intelligence Officer with the Australian Security Intelligence Organisation and is married with three adult children.